 Tips for Cooking in Hostel Kitchens

-That said, hostel kitchens can range from barren culinary equipment wastelands to the rare oasis with everything you need to cook a full three course meal.
+That said, hostel kitchens can range from barren culinary equipment wastelands to the rare oasis with everything you need to cook a full three-course meal.
 When backpacking or traveling on a budget you will have to be prepared to face all sorts of kitchen environments in hostels.
 Luckily you have us to give you some cheeky tips on how to best make use of your hostel kitchen to whip up money saving meals!

 Check Cookware Stock

-One of the first things you should do in a new hostel kitchen is take look around and see what pots, pans, utensils, etc. are stocked in the kitchen before you start cooking or planning a meal.
+One of the first things you should do in a new hostel kitchen is take a look around and see what pots, pans, utensils, etc. are stocked in the kitchen before you start cooking or planning a meal.
 Though you might be highly resourceful if you want to make frozen margaritas and there isn’t a blinder, you might need to change your plan.

 Additionally, if you plan to do a lot of cooking when you travel you may want to bring along a few essential items.
-We travel with a sharp knife, small cutting board, and wooden spoon.
+We travel with a sharp knife, a small cutting board, and a wooden spoon.
 While bringing electronic kitchen items abroad is usually pointless (different plugs and all) if you plan on being in one region of the world for long enough something like a handheld blender with local plugs might come in handy too.
 Finally, if you are as much of a coffee lover as we are, an AeroPress Coffee Maker or V60 might be worth bringing along.
 They’re small, light, and won’t take up much space in your bag.

 Check the Kitchen for Communal Food and Spices

 A hostel kitchen can be a goldmine of spices, rice, oil, and other items left behind by the recently departed backpacker.
 I’ve made the mistake of going grocery shopping a few times before looking around only to find that I had needlessly bought salt or rice when there was plenty in the hostel kitchen.